bowmande/garden/docs/reference/commands.md

     # The names of all the tasks and services that the tasks in this module depend on.
     taskDependencyNames:

-    # The root directory to store proxy ssh keys for the services which are running in local mode.
-    localModeSshKeystorePath:
 ```

 ### garden get status